chardon55/Silk-Carousel/README.md

     htBoardFilter: new Array,            //Hyper-text Board Filters for Each Slide
     htBoardBackground: new Boolean,      //Show Background of the Hyper-text Board (Default: true)
     customLearnMoreContent: new Array,   //Custom Content of "Learn More" Button for Each Slide
-    startFrom: new Object,               //Start from Which Slide (Default: 1)
+    startFrom: new Number,               //Start from Which Slide (Default: 1)
     progressBarFilters: new Array,       //Progress Bars' Filters for Each Slide
     showStatus: new Boolean              //Whether show status box (Default: true) }){...}